 Let’s break it down.

-This change affects any dropshipper who sources from Chinese suppliers like:
+This affects suppliers like:

 - AliExpress